KatherLab/wanshi-utils/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/KatherLab/wanshi-utils/issues/new) or submit PRs.

+Before creating a pull request, please take some time to take a look at our [wiki page](https://github.com/KatherLab/wanshi-utils/wiki/How-We-Work), to ensure good code quality and sufficient documentation.
+Don't need to follow all of the guidelines at this moment, but it would be really helpful!

 ### Contributors

 This project exists thanks to all the people who contribute.

 ## License